 A NOAEL can be calculated from several oral studies.
-In studies of rats the NOAEL varied from 180 to 800 mg/kg bw/day, in mice it was about 850-1000 kg/kg bw/d, while in pigs a NOAEL of 167 mg/kg bw/d was reported after gavage.
-In the MOS calculation a NOAEL of 200 mg/kg bw/d based on kidney damage or bladder concretions in albino rats is used.
+In studies of rats the NOAEL varied from 180 to 800 mg/kg bw/day, in mice it was about 850 - 1000 kg/kg bw/d, while in pigs a NOAEL of 167 mg/kg bw/d was reported after gavage.
+In the MOS calculation a NOAEL of 200 mg/kg bw/d was found based on kidney damage or bladder concretions in a two year drinking water study with albino rats.